krishanrana/robot_learning_algorithms/README.md

-# robot_learning_algorithms
++

-The following algorithms we implemented and evaluated on complex manipulation tasks in RLBench
+Collection of robot learning algorithms for the RLBench environment

 - [x] DAgger
 - [x] TD3